 The Scourge by Jennifer A. Nielsen.
 This is a very suspenseful tale by the author of two other series I have not been able to put down (The False Prince and The Mark of the Thief) .
 When Ani is captured and tested for a deadly disease she is sent, along with her social opposite, to a quarantined colony.
 While in the colony Ani and her cohorts begin to discover the truth about the supposed disease.
 They plot escape and hatch a plan to bring the government’s deception to light.
 Thrilling!

-The Blackthorn Key by Kevin Sands.
+The Blackthorn Key by Kevin Sands (trilogy).
 There is some dark subject matter in this book but it is an incredibly suspenseful and action-packed read aloud for older kids.
 (On par with some of the darker imagery in the Harry Potter books).
 Christoper, an orphaned apprentice in 17th century London must solve a complex puzzle surrounding the murders of apothecaries.
 Despite the seriousness of the plot, the well-drawn characters provide some humor.
-Be sure to pick up the companion book, Mark of the Plague.

 Brown Girl Dreaming by Jacqueline Woodson.
 Woodson describes her memories of growing up in South Carolina, and later in Brooklyn, against the backdrop of the civil rights movement.
 The narrative is funny and poignant as Woodson figures out what makes her special and discovers her love words.
 See all those medals on the cover?
 This book totally earned every one of them.